mogulrajah/Heart_Disease/README.md

   - Model building and prediction:
 Building a logistic regression model, undertaking the prediction process and well as well as the K-means algorithm to further validate the model.

+ Model Evaluation:
+After the development of our model and prediction we will use accuracy score and confusion metrics to evaluate our models.